beau-seidon/dualshock3_midi_controller/README.md

 * Pressing Start with PS held will send a NoteOff message for every note on the active channel, in case any get stuck for some reason.

-* Pressing Start and Select at the same time will reset transpose to default, and turn all notes off.
+* Pressing Start and Select at the same time will reset transpose and scale mapping to default, and turn all notes off.